Do You Know the Difference Between a Top Producer and a Top Performer?

 - Possess a “larger than life” charismatic personality

 - The company provides outstanding internal support for reps and a great customer experience (they make it easy to buy)

-- A truly “hot,” innovative product that sells itself for now, practically does sell itself for now (product-led growth)
+- A truly “hot,” innovative product that sells itself for now (product-led growth)